 The Impact of Video Games

-Video games have been available to consumers for the last 30 years.
-They are a unique form of entertainment, because they encourage players to become a part of the game's script.
-Today's sophisticated video games require players to pay constant attention to the game, rather than passively watching a movie.
+Video games are a unique form of entertainment because they encourage players to become a part of the game's script.
+Although video games have been available for more than 30 years, today's sophisticated video games require players to pay constant attention to the game.
+Players engage on deeper level—physically and emotionally—than people do when watching a movie or TV.

 - Impact of Video Games on Adolescents